Gitauwairimu/MessageBoardk8sRepo/README.md

 # 🚀 CI/CD Pipeline for Java Spring Boot with GitHub Actions

-This project includes a GitHub Actions-based CI/CD pipeline that:
+🔧 This project includes a GitHub Actions-based CI/CD pipeline that:

+🧾 Checks out code

-1. Builds the Java Spring Boot application using Maven
+☕ Builds Java 17 Spring Boot app with Maven

-2. Packages the app as a Docker image
-3. Pushes the image to Docker Hub
+🐳 Builds and pushes Docker image to Docker Hub

+🖊 Updates the image tag in the corresponding Kustomize overlay

+🔁 Commits the updated kustomization.yaml back to the repo

-4. Triggers deployment in Argo CD
+🚀 Triggers deployment in Argo CD

 ---